wp-plugins/optima-express/readme.txt

 = Property Search =

 Site visitors can search for properties by price, city, baths, and bedrooms. (see an example at <a href="http://blog.anyhomesrealty.com/homes-for-sale-search/">http://blog.anyhomesrealty.com/homes-for-sale-search/</a>)

+= Advanced Property Search =

+Site visitors can search for properties using advanced search criteria, which varies by MLS. (see an example at http://blog.anyhomesrealty.com/homes-for-sale-search-advanced/)

 = Featured Properties =